-If the calculated $D{max}$ is higher the $D{max}$ of the NCV8871, the conversion will not be possible.
-It is important for a boost converter to have a restricted $D{max}$ , because while the ideal conversion ration of a boost converter goes up to infinity as D approaches 1, a real converter's conversion ratio starts to decrease as losses overtake the increased power transfer.
+If the calculated $D{WC}$ is higher than the $D{max}$ limit of the NCV898031, the conversion will not be possible.
+It is important for a boost converter to have a restricted $D{max}$ , because while the ideal conversion ratio of a boost converter goes up to infinity as D approaches 1, a real converter's conversion ratio starts to decrease as losses overtake the increased power transfer.
 If the converter is in this range it will not be able to regulate properly.